rreymundi/phase-3-project-backend/README.md

 ### `rake db:seed`

 Runs the seeds.rb file to get you started with some seed data.
 Use `rake db:seed:replant` to clear any changes made to the data and re-plant the data from the seeds.rb file.

+### `npm start`

+This command should be run from the front-end project directory after having forked and cloned it locally.
+Repo found [here](https://github.com/rreymundi/phase-3-project-frontend).

 ## Model associations